filingroove/vk-prism/README.md

 Python | python
 Ruby | ruby

-Any language prism supports could be added to this chrome extension, so just ask for it :)
+Any language that prism supports could be added to this chrome extension, so just ask for it :)